 Many moms breastfeed their babies first thing in the morning, just before leaving the baby with the caregiver, as soon as they pick up the baby at the end of the workday and 1-2 more times before bed (plus any night nursing if your baby is still waking to eat).
 The important thing is to take your cues from your baby–and from your breasts–and do what works best for both of you.

 Just as with most things in parenting, there will be challenges.
 But, if you make the commitment and make a plan you’ll be on your way to breastfeeding success!
-Happy Family Coaches are here to help you at every turn –from setting up a plan to navigating any challenges.
+The Happy Mama Mentors are here to help you at every turn –from setting up a plan to navigating any challenges.